Wilbert Robinson

 Wilbert Robinson (June 29, 1864 – August 8, 1934), nicknamed "Uncle Robbie", was an American catcher, coach and manager in Major League Baseball (MLB).
 He played in MLB for the Philadelphia Athletics, Baltimore Orioles, and St. Louis Cardinals.
-He managed the Orioles and Brooklyn Robins.
-Robinson was inducted into the Baseball Hall of Fame in 1945.
+As a player, he played 1,371 games, primarily with Baltimore that saw him take part of three consecutive teams that won the National League pennant from 1894 to 1896.